Daisen National Park Center (Nature Park Foundation 0859-52-2165)

 This tourist information center was built with environmental protection in mind.
 Solar panels on the roof, a rainwater collection system in the bathrooms, and double-paned windows and excellent insulation throughout to reduce heating and cooling demands.
 In addition, the entire building is barrier-free and accessible to all visitors.

-Daisen Nature and History Museum (Daisen Shizen Rekishi Kan)
+Daisen Museum of Nature and History (Daisen Shizen Rekishi Kan)

 Located just across the street from the information center, this free museum run by Tottori Prefecture features two floors of displays on Daisen’s history, culture, and natural environment (text is in Japanese only).
 Browse the exhibits of regional plants and animals to indentify what you noticed on the hiking trail, or check out the “Birth of Daisen” corner for a glimpse of geological history.
 Museum staff also lead free nature walks (no reservation needed), craft workshops for kids, and reservation-only outings to search for insects in summer and explore by snowshoe in winter.